 Students will acquire and demonstrate: 1.) technical competency in working with layouts, basic drawing tools, coordinate input, object snaps, 2.) sense of craft through precision and care in the presentation of the work, 3.) design aptitude in the ability to solve an organization problem and explore possible solutions, 4.) judgment in the composition of objects within a field.
 5.) consideration of limitations and constraints in the problem solving process.

 Before starting the exercise, you may want to watch the video below.
 The video discusses Object Snap settings and operations.
 Object Snaps help you to be more precise in the way that you draw by allowing you to snap to points like the intersection of two lines or the center of a circle.
 Please note that the video shows the screen for AutoCAD version 2014.
-If you are using AutoCAD version 2015, you will find the Object Snap control on the status bar at the bottom of the screen.
+If you are using an newer AutoCAD version, you will find the Object Snap control on the status bar at the bottom of the screen.
 You can select the object snaps one at a time or you can select Object Snap Settings at the bottom of the list to change more than one at a time.
 It is not recommended that you turn all of them on, but just the ones you use frequently.

 G.1.
 Create a new file and name the new file by copying the 8.5" x 11" titleblock file.
 Find the file, right-click on it, choose copy, right-click again, and choose paste.
 Rename the file to your first name, last name followed by Geometry.
 Jack Sprat would name his file JackSprat_Geometry.
 If you uploaded the titleblock file to your ePortfolio, you can download it from there as well.